dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

         - [Reverse strings using pointers](#reverse-strings-using-pointers)
   - [Pointers and Structures](#pointers-and-structures)
     - [Using pointers to access struct members](#using-pointers-to-access-struct-members)
+  - [Pointers and linked list]
+    - [Creating and traversing a linked list using pointers]
+    - [Inserting an element using pointers]
+    - [Deleting an element using pointers]
 - [A Byte to Eat: The Delightful Data Dinner](#a-byte-to-eat-the-delightful-data)
   - [Data Representation](#data-representation)
     - [Bits, bytes, words, double words, and quad words](#bits-bytes-words-double-words-and-quad-words)